 The semantic layer in Rig: bootstrap one from scratch, or import the one you already have

 A semantic layer is the shared definition of what your numbers mean: what counts as an active user, how revenue joins to customer, which rows to exclude.
-Rig is a fast way to build that layer for the first time, and an equally fast way to bring across a semantic layer you have already invested in elsewhere.
+Rig is a fast way to build that layer for the first time, and an equally fast way to bring across a semantic layer you have already invested in elsewhere, stored in an open, OSI-compatible format that syncs in and out of the BI tools you already use.

 What a semantic layer is, and why it matters